-If the nature of your trading activities does not qualify as a business, you are considered an investor, and not a trader.
-It does not matter whether you call yourself a trader or a “day trader,” you are an investor.
-As with dealers, a taxpayer may be a trader in some securities and may hold other securities for investment.
-The special rules for traders do not apply to the securities held for investment.
+If the nature of your trading activities doesn't qualify as a business, you're considered an investor and not a trader.
+It doesn't matter whether you call yourself a trader or a day trader, you're an investor.
+A taxpayer may be a trader in some securities and may hold other securities for investment.
+The special rules for traders don't apply to those securities held for investment.
 A trader must keep detailed records to distinguish the securities held for investment from the securities in the trading business.
 The securities held for investment must be identified as such in the trader's records on the day he or she acquires them (for example, by holding them in a separate brokerage account).

-Traders report their business expenses on Form 1040, Schedule C (PDF), Profit or Loss From Business.
-The Schedule A limitations on investment interest expense, which applies to investors, does not apply to interest paid or incurred in a trading business.
-Commissions and other costs of acquiring or disposing of securities are not deductible but must be used to figure gain or loss upon disposition of the securities.
+Traders report their business expenses on Form 1040, Schedule C (PDF), Profit or Loss From Business (Sole Proprietorship).
+The Schedule A limitations on investment interest expense, which apply to investors, don't apply to interest paid or incurred in a trading business.
+Commissions and other costs of acquiring or disposing of securities aren't deductible but must be used to figure gain or loss upon disposition of the securities.
 See Topic 703, Basis of Assets.
-Dividends, interest from securities, and gain or loss from the sale of capital assets are not considered proceeds from self-employment income unless received by a dealer in stocks and securities in the course of their business.
-Review the Form 1040, Schedule SE Instructions, Self-Employment Tax.
+Gains and losses from selling securities from being a trader aren't subject to self-employment tax.

-In general, the mark-to-market election must be made by the due date (not including extensions) of the tax return for the year prior to the year for which the election becomes effective.
-The election is made by attaching a statement either to your income tax return or to a request for an extension of time to file your return.
+In general, a trader must make the mark-to-market election by the due date (not including extensions) of the tax return for the year prior to the year for which the election becomes effective.
+You can make the election by attaching a statement either to your income tax return or to a request for an extension of time to file your return.
 The statement should include the following information:

-- That you are making an election under section 475(f) of the Internal Revenue Code;
+- That you're making an election under section 475(f);

 - The first tax year for which the election is effective; and

-- The trade or business for which you are making the election.
+- The trade or business for which you're making the election.

-Refer to the Form 1040, Schedule D Instructions, Capital Gains and Losses, for further instructions on how to make the mark-to-market election.
+Refer to the Form 1040, Schedule D Instructions, Capital Gains and Losses, for more information on how to make the mark-to-market election.
 It's important to note that in general, late section 475(f) elections aren't allowed.

-After making the election to change to the mark-to-market method of accounting, you must change your method of accounting for securities under Revenue Procedure 2011-14.
-In addition to making the election, you will also be required to file a Form 3115 (PDF), Application for Change in Accounting Method (see Revenue Procedures 2015-13, 2015-33, and 2017-30).
-Publication 550 describes the procedures for making an election are described in Publication 550 under the section called "Special Rules for Traders in Securities."
+After making the election to change to the mark-to-market method of accounting, you must change your method of accounting for securities under Revenue Procedure 2017-30.
+In addition to making the election, you'll also be required to file a Form 3115 (PDF), Application for Change in Accounting Method (see Revenue Procedures 2015-13, 2015-33, and 2017-30).
+Publication 550 describes the procedures for making an election under the section called "Special Rules for Traders in Securities."
 Non-filing of the Form 3115 mentioned above won't invalidate a timely and valid election.